fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreItemAclEntry.md

 ```

 ### -Acl
-Specifies the ACL object that contains the entries to be removed.
+Specifies the ACL object that contains the entries that this cmdlet removes.

 ```yaml
 Type: DataLakeStoreItemAce[]